 Course Work and Requirements

-In lieu of six credits of course work, the student may, with special permission, choose to write a thesis.
+In lieu of six credits of course work the student may, with special permission, choose to write a thesis.
 While working on the thesis they will register for two semesters (3 credits per semester) of "Research in French" (420:701 & 702).
 When the thesis option is chosen, the student will take the M.A.
 Exam (see below) during the semester in which they complete the 30 credits required for the degree.
-The M.A. thesis will be written under the direction of a member of the French Graduate Faculty and approved by two other members of the French Graduate Faculty.
+The M.A. thesis will be written under the direction of a member of the French Graduate Faculty and approved by two other members of the French department.
 An oral defense of the thesis is required.
 The defense will serve in lieu of the oral portion of the M.A.
 Exam; students will only be required to take, and receive a passing grade on, the written portion of that exam.

-Full-time students are expected to complete the M.A. in 1-3 years; part-time students, in 3-5 years.
-Application for time extensions must be made on an annual basis and must have the approval of the Director and the Dean of the Graduate School.
+Full-time students are expected to complete the M.A. in 1-3 years; part-time students in 3-5 years.
+Applications for extensions must be made on an annual basis and must have the approval of the Graduate Director and the School of Graduate Studies.